brajeshwar/brajeshwar.github.io/_posts/2011/2011-04-27-flash-to-ios-journey-of-a-video.md

----
-layout: post
-title: Flash to iOS - Journey of a Video
+# Flash to iOS - Journey of a Video
----

 Earlier this month, Apple previewed <a href="http://www.youtube.com/watch?v=f6Cl9h7dmfM">Final Cut Pro X</a>; the newest version of the company's professional non-linear video editing software and <a href="http://www.razorianfly.com/2011/04/11/photoshop-remote-gets-demoed-video/">Photoshop Touch SDK</a>.
 But, the next biggest announcement was that of Adobe's declaration to add support for <a href="http://developer.apple.com/resources/http-streaming/">HTTP Live streaming</a> (HLS) to its Flash Media Server.